Simcha Jacobovici

-Simcha Jacobovici (/ˈsɪmxə jəˈkoʊboʊ-vɪtʃ/; 'שמחה יעקובוביץ; born April 4, 1953) is a Canadian–Israeli journalist and documentary filmmaker.
-While several scholars consider him to be a pseudo-archeologist and pseudo-historian, the New York Times dubbed him a modern-day “Indiana Jones”.
+Simcha Jacobovici (/ˈsɪmxə jəˈkoʊboʊ-vɪtʃ/; 'שמחה יעקובוביץ; born April 4, 1953) is a Canadian–Israeli journalist, documentary filmmaker and author.
+He has created documentaries on Israel, biblical history, Atlantis, and the transatlantic slave trade, among other topics.
+While several scholars consider him to be a pseudo-archeologist and pseudo-historian., the New York Times referred to him as having an “Indiana Jones-ish persona,” noting his dramatic, investigative approach.

 Early life

 Simcha Jacobovici was born on April 4, 1953, in Petah Tikva, Israel, to a Romanian–Jewish family.
-His parents were Holocaust survivors from Iași, Romania, who emigrated to then Mandatory Palestine in 1941.
+His parents were Holocaust survivors from Iași, Romania.
+His father, Joseph, was on the ship SS Pan Crescent which after attempting to run the British blockade, was intercepted and brought to Cyprus.
+There, he was interned in one of the camps that the British had set up before the creation of the State of Israel.
+His mother, Ida, emigrated to Israel in 1951.
 In 1962, the family relocated to Canada.
 Jacobovici described himself in a 2012 interview as "totally committed to Judaism and Zionism."

-He earned a B.A. in Philosophy and Political Science (with honors) from McGill University and a M.A. in International Relations from the University of Toronto.
+He earned an honours B.A. in Philosophy and Political Science from McGill University and a M.A. in International Relations from the University of Toronto.
 From 2015 to 2018 he was an Adjunct Professor of Religious Studies at Huntington University, Greater Sudbury, Ontario.
 As a lecturer, Jacobovici has been a guest speaker at numerous conferences hosted by the Society of Biblical Literature (SBL), the Batchelder Conference for Biblical Archaeology at the University of Nebraska Omaha (UNO), and the Israel Translators Association (ITA).